ryuichiueda/ogm_flow_estimator_static/README.md

 # Open Grid Map Flow Estimator (Static Version)

-Motion estimator on an occupied grid map with a static viewpoint
+Motion estimator on an occupied grid map with a static viewpoint, whose basic algorithm has been presented on a domestic conference.
+(I will present it in some international conference with some improvement.)

 ![](./img/demo.png)